Advent of Code 2015 - Day 24 - It Hangs in the Balance

 Alternative Solution

-Based on the input supplied we do not need to consider the above concerns and can instead simply return the first grouping that we see.
-This returns the correct answer for both parts; but as this takes advantage of the provided input (as opposed to handling any arbitrary input) I do not feel this is a desired solution.
+Based on the provided input, we do not need to consider the above concerns and can instead return the first grouping we encounter.
+This approach yields the correct answer for both parts.
+However, since it takes advantage of the specific input (rather than handling any arbitrary input), I do not believe it is a desirable solution.

 const idealFirstGroupQE = (